Endoscopic

 The tolerance of compensatory sweating is patient dependent.
 Some

-tolerate severe sweating while others do not tolerate even mild
+patients tolerate severe sweating while others do not tolerate

-post operatively.
-Overweight patients may experience more compensatory
+Overweight patients may experience more compensatory sweating and

-but is not actually sweating, typically resolves in 1 to 3 weeks
+resolves in 1 to 3 weeks after surgery.

 Contraindications